Cilento

 Which other Italian wine regions are famous for their wines?

-Italy is renowned for numerous other wine regions, including Tuscany, Piedmont, and Sicily, each with its unique wine varieties.
+Italy is renowned for several other wine regions, including Tuscany, Piedmont, and Sicily, each with its own unique wine varieties.

 Megamenu